 The damage brought about by malware infection is no joke.
 Depending on the type of malware that infects your device, your personal data and your device itself could be at risk. xHelper is on the lighter end of the spectrum because it only serves pop-up ads that do nothing but annoy you, but its tenacity is what makes this malware dangerous.

 Still, prevention is always better than cure.
 If you observe safe online practices, you don’t have to worry about dealing with malware at all.

 Here are some tips to keep your device free from malware

 - Keep your software up to date.
 Manufacturers often include security patches that deal with recent threats in their updates.

 - Do not download apps from unfamiliar websites.
 If the website you visited redirected you to another address or the website seems dodgy, get out of there as soon as possible.

 - Install apps from trusted sources only.
 Stick with Google Play Store.
 And never, ever sideload any apps, even if you think they are safe.

 - Pay attention to the permissions requested by apps.
-Whenever an app asks for permissions, ask yourself if that app really need access to that service for it to work.
+Whenever an app asks for permissions, ask yourself if that app really needs access to that service for it to work.
 For example, a gaming app does not need access to your contacts or messages.

 - Install a reliable mobile security app to protect your mobile device and personal data.
 And make it a habit to run a scan regularly, just to be safe.